03 Dec Post Facebook & Google Events at Scale with Events Manager

 Talk About a Win-Win

 As part of Social Media Manager, Events Manager helps brands increase opportunities for local engagement with consumers and encourages customer loyalty.
 With the ability to post hundreds or thousands of events at scale on Facebook and Google My Business, multi-location brands can increase their organic reach on Facebook and improve their search rankings on Google, while saving considerable time and resources.
 To learn how Events Manager can help your brand, connect with MomentFeed today or check out our webinar to learn more.
-Sign up to receive the on-demand recording when it’s ready!
+Watch the webinar on-demand now!

 12017 Year in Live Experiences Report, StubHub, December 7, 2017